Neuroblox/Neuroblox.jl/README.md

 ## About

 [Neuroblox](neuroblox.ai) is a neuroCAD platform for engineering and testing brain interventions in silico.
 Integrate and operationalize brain data across scales.
 Inform strategy for experimental data-collection.
 Identify and optimize novel neurotherapeutics.
-And design pipelines for precision psychiatry and neurology.
+Design pipelines for precision psychiatry and neurology.

 Build your own models or load pre-built (data-validated) neural circuit models from modular components.
 Then simulate treatment effects across spatio-temporal scales and predict outcomes, from molecular targets to biomarkers to psychiatric/cognitive symptoms.
 Neuroblox uses libraries of modular neurobiological building blocks ("blox") that snap together like components in a circuit diagram.